Frequently Asked Questions

 What does it mean to be “trauma-informed” and “trauma-sensitive”?
 Are they the same?

-Trauma-informed care is an approach that understands and makes space for the physical, psychological and in some cases spiritual impacts of trauma that we may carry for decades.
-Recognizing that emotional trauma may manifest in the body, and physical trauma may manifest in the psyche, trauma-informed care is inclusive of the whole person and encompasses their history.
-Practitioners with this approach recognize that harmful behaviors or disruptive symptoms are often responses to past trauma, or a means of coping with or adapting to, painful past and present circumstances.
-With this lens, survivors are not shamed or blamed for ways in which they have attempted to cope, but these methods are recognized as them doing their best to survive.
-Trauma-informed care occurs when a practitioner creates an environment for a survivor that privileges their safety (whether emotional, physical or other) and their ability to make decisions by being collaborative, responsive, attentive and flexible in the treatment based on the unique needs of the client and their history.
+Trauma-informed care is an approach that understands and makes space for the physical, psychological, and in some cases spiritual impacts of trauma (individual and collective) that we may carry over decades and generations.
+Recognizing that emotional trauma may manifest in the body, and physical trauma may impact the psyche, trauma-informed care is inclusive of the whole person and encompasses their history and that of their ancestors.
+Practitioners with this approach recognize that disruptive symptoms are often responses to past trauma, or a means of coping with or adapting to painful past and present circumstances.
+With this lens, survivors are not shamed for the ways in which they have attempted to cope, but these methods are recognized as them doing their best to survive.
+Trauma-informed care occurs when a practitioner creates an environment for a survivor that privileges their safety (whether emotional, physical, or other) and their ability to make decisions by being collaborative, responsive, and flexible in the treatment based on the unique needs of the client and their history.

 More about trauma-informed and trauma-sensitive care…

-Increasingly, the terms trauma-informed and trauma-sensitive care are used interchangeably and it can be useful to inquire with the healing arts practitioner about what those terms mean to them or how those terms inform their work as a healing arts practitioner.
-To be sensitive to trauma may involve understanding that a survivor may have specific and unique needs that the practitioner should be attentive to, needs that are unlike another client with no overt trauma history; whereas being trauma-informed might suggest that the practitioner has a more nuanced or in-depth understanding of the impact of trauma on the body, mind and spirit and training in making specific modifications or adaptions to account for trauma’s impact on the different aspects of the human system.
-Again, they are absolutely related and sometimes used interchangeably depending on the context or healing arts modality of the practitioner.
-We strive to ensure that all of our practitioners are sensitive to the needs of a survivor, as well as deeply informed and educated about the nature of sexual trauma and its layered impact on the various systems of the body, the mind and the soul.
+Increasingly, the terms trauma-informed and trauma-sensitive care are used interchangeably and it can be useful to inquire with the healing practitioner about what those terms mean to them, how those philosophies inform their work, and the specific training they hold in trauma healing.
+To be sensitive to trauma may involve understanding that a survivor may have specific and unique needs that the practitioner should be attentive to, needs that are unlike another client with no overt trauma history; whereas being trauma-informed might suggest that the practitioner has a more nuanced or in-depth understanding of the impact of trauma on the body, mind, and spirit combined with training in making specific modifications or adaptations to account for trauma’s impact on the different aspects of the human system.
+Again, they are absolutely related and sometimes used interchangeably depending on the context or healing modality of the practitioner.
+We strive to ensure that all of our practitioners are sensitive to the needs of a survivor, as well as deeply informed and educated about the nature of sexual trauma specifically and its layered impacts on the various systems of the body, mind, and soul.

 How are holistic healing services different from other types of conventional medical interventions?

-Holistic healing addresses the whole person – their physical health, their emotional health and at times, their energetic or spiritual wellness.
-It can be part of traditional medical intervention, and it can also be complementary to such interventions.
-When working with a holistic healing arts practitioner, you can expect that the practitioner will honor the connections between the body and the mind, and for some, the spirit.
+Holistic healing addresses the whole person – their physical health, their emotional health, and at times, their energetic or spiritual wellness.
+It can be part of traditional medical care, and it can also be complementary to such supports.
+When working with a holistic healing practitioner, you can expect that the practitioner will honor the connections between the body and the mind, and for some, the spirit.

 More about holistic healing support…

-Receiving holistic healing support can empower and sustain a survivor by strengthening their inner resources and giving them tangible techniques to utilize in times of stress or when their symptoms begin to resurface.
+Receiving holistic healing support can empower and sustain a survivor by strengthening their inner resources and giving them tangible techniques to utilize in times of stress or when symptoms resurface.
 Examples might include using a rhythmic breathing technique to reduce anxiety during a pelvic exam, or upon waking from a nightmare, practicing a sequence of soothing yoga poses to help relax their nervous system and eventually return to sleep.
-It can also empower a survivor to learn that there are well-known, effective tools and techniques to treat post-traumatic stress symptoms (sleep disturbance, chronic pain, depression, anxiety, etc.) that do not involve having to take any medication nor do they have any negative side effects.
+It can also empower a survivor to learn that there are well-known, effective tools and techniques to treat post-traumatic stress symptoms (sleep disturbance, chronic pain, depression, anxiety, etc.) that do not require medication if that is a concern.

 What are sliding-scale services?

-Sliding-scale means that the practitioner can provide a range of fees for services that are not fixed, but rather flexible and dependent on a variety of factors that might include; how often the treatment/session is required, the survivor’s income or financial resources, etc. Each practitioner defines the extent of the range for their fee for services, yet by offering sliding-scale, many are open to a dialogue about what fee might would allow the survivor to access healing while also supporting the practitioner in delivering their services.
+Sliding-scale means that the practitioner can provide a range of fees for services that are not fixed, but rather flexible and dependent on a variety of factors that might include; how often the treatment/session is required, the survivor’s income or financial resources, etc. Each practitioner defines the extent of the range for their fee for services, yet by offering sliding-scale, many are open to a dialogue about what fee would allow the survivor to access healing, while also honoring and supporting the sustainability of the practitioner’s work.

-What is inner resilience and why is it important?
+What is resilience and why is it important?

-Inner resilience can mean a variety of things depending on the person, but for our work in general, inner resilience is the recognition of and the practice of tapping into one’s own ability to heal from the inside out.
-Learning to identify, create and cultivate the tools and mental strength that you have inside to self-regulate, to trust in your capacity to heal and to seek out support during difficult times, can help a survivor more easily adapt to the ebb and flow of highs and lows that they may encounter along their healing journey.
-Inner resilience grows out of our self-awareness and our connection to the deepest part of ourselves, therefore it is something we always carry with us and we don’t have to always rely on external resources for support.
-Learning to trust and honor the wisdom of our experiences, to allow for the vast range of our emotions to be safely expressed, and to find the tools or methods that help us feel connected to ourselves can be vital to sustainable healing and living.
+Resilience can mean a variety of things depending on the person, but for our work in general, resilience is the recognition of and the practice of tapping into one’s own ability to heal from the inside out.
+Learning to identify, create and cultivate internal strength, to develop skills of self-regulation and co-regulation, to trust in your capacity to recovery, and to seek out support during difficult times – can all help a survivor more easily adapt to the ebb and flow or highs and lows that they may encounter along their healing journey.
+Resilience grows out of our own self-intimacy and our connection to the deepest part of ourselves, therefore it is something we always carry with us.
+We don’t have to always rely on external resources for support, we hold our own knowledge.
+Outside support like the healers we work with can help to deepen our resilience and our ability to track and notice our resilience, however, resilience itself is our own resource.
+As we build our resilience, we can increasingly honor the wisdom of our unique experiences, gain confidence in expressing the vast range of our inner life, and hone the tools and healing practices that help us connect to ourselves or return to ourselves when life events and circumstances threaten to overwhelm us.

 What are “modalities”?

-Modalities is just another way of saying approaches, techniques, or methods of healing.
-It is the system that the practitioner uses to deliver their healing treatment.
-Examples include acupuncture, massage, yoga, psychotherapy, art therapy, biofeedback, qi gong, etc.
+Modalities is another way of saying approaches, techniques, or methods of healing.
+It is the system and philosophy that the practitioner uses to deliver their healing treatment.
+Examples of different modalities include acupuncture, massage, yoga, psychotherapy, art therapy, biofeedback, qigong, etc.

 What is sexual violence or sexual trauma?